Lockwood de Forest: Early life

 Lockwood de Forest was born in New York City in 1850 to a prominent family that had made its money in South American and Caribbean shipping.
 He grew up in Greenwich Village and on Long Island at the family summer estate.
-Encouraged by his parents, Henry Grant de Forest and Julia Mary Weeks, Lockwood and his three siblings developed lifelong interests in the arts; the eldest son, Robert Weeks (1848–1931), served for seventeen years as the president of The Metropolitan Museum of Art in New York; their sister, Julia Brasher (1853–1910), wrote a book on the history of art; and their youngest brother, Henry Wheeler (1855–1938), was an avid art collector and amateur landscape architect.
+Encouraged by his parents, Henry Grant de Forest and Julia Mary Weeks, Lockwood and his three siblings developed lifelong interests in the arts; the eldest son, Robert Weeks DeForest (1848–1931), served for seventeen years as the president of The Metropolitan Museum of Art in New York; their sister, Julia Brasher (1853–1910), wrote a book on the history of art; and their youngest brother, Henry Wheeler DeForest (1855–1938), was an avid art collector and amateur landscape architect.

 He was matriculated at Columbia College with the class of 1872, but did not graduate according to official records.

 During a visit to Rome in 1868, nineteen-year-old de Forest first began to study art seriously, taking painting lessons from the Italian landscapist Hermann David Salomon Corrodi (1844–1905).
-On the same trip, Lockwood met the American painter (and his maternal great-uncle by marriage) Frederic Edwin Church (1826–1900) who became his mentor.
+On the same trip, Lockwood met the American painter (and a distant relative of his half-uncle by marriage) Frederic Edwin Church (1826–1900) who became his mentor.
 De Forest accompanied Church on sketching trips around Italy and continued this practice when they both returned to America in 1869.
 In 1872, de Forest took a studio at the Tenth Street Studio Building in New York.
 During these formative years, de Forest counted among his friends artists such as Sanford Robinson Gifford (1823–80), John Frederick Kensett (1816–72), Jervis McEntee (1828–91), and Walter Launt Palmer (1854–1932).

 Over the next decade, de Forest experienced moderate success as a painter.
 He exhibited for the first time at the National Academy of Design in 1872 and made two more painting trips abroad, in 1875–76 and 1877–78, traveling to the major continental capitals but also the Middle East and North Africa.
 De Forest's works from the 1870s are generally modest-sized canvases depicting low-key views in an evocative painterly style.